bartfeenstra/betty/documentation/usage/cli.rst

       update-translations  Update all existing translations
       generate             Generate a static site.
       serve                Serve a generated site.
+      serve-nginx-docker   Serve a generated site with nginx in a Docker...

 Generally you will be using Betty for a specific site.
 When you call ``betty`` with a :doc:`configuration file <usage/project/configuration>` (e.g. ``betty -c betty.yaml``), additional commands provided by the extensions